HubRise/website/content/apps/qwenta/en/overview.md

 - Pull orders from HubRise.
 - Pull order modifications from HubRise: payments and item changes.
-- Push order modifications into HubRise: payments and item changes.
+- Push order modifications into HubRise: payments.

 Qwenta can be connected to HubRise from the Qwenta back office.